Ramixin/Mixson/README.md

 ```

-## Event Error
+## Error Handling

-If an event fails, Mixson will fail as gracefully as it can: deadlocking your game in the middle of reloading the resources, just as a mixin would.
-The error message, if caused by an event, will look like the following:
+By default, Mixson will deadlock the game in the middle of reloading the resources when an event fails.
+The failure message will match the pattern below:
 ```
 Failed to modify json file 'minecraft:file/path' with event 'modid:eventid'
 ```
 This message will be followed by the full error stacktrace as well as the exception and message that causes the event failure.

+However,
+the error can be sent to the log without the exception
+if the event was registered with the `failSilently` parameter set to true.
+Note that this will only work if the error is in the application of the modification.
+If the modification causes MC to fail decoding the file, an error will still be thrown.

 ---
 ## License